 Why is tracking progress important?

-Keeping a food diary and using apps to track your metabolism helps you stay accountable.
-It helps you make better choices for your diet.
+Keeping a food diary and using apps to track your metabolism helps you stay accountable and make better diet choices.